 - Find a local face to face activity, group, social situation of like minded people and interact

 - Understand exactly how people don’t understand you?
 Is it your opinion?
+Make a list of ways you don’t feel understood, is it in certain situations, with certain people?

 - Stop and listen to yourself, trust in your gut instinct